gcallah/BookReviews/jones.md

 Jones comments:

-"In the choice of what kind of human character we wish to be led by...
-What's her personally take to have clear and extensive use, credo is set against anyone working in business and finance.
+"In the choice of what kind of human character we wish to be led by... what sort of person we take to have clear and extensive views, Crito is set against anyone working in business and finance.
 This prejudice seems as unfounded as the freethinking prejudiced for nobility of rank..."
+(373)

 However, Jones is left out important part of the quote from *Alciphron*; Crito also recommends against taking as a guide "a Man whose Thoughts and Time are